 Lucid's cash burn rate has been a persistent concern for investors.
 The company backed by Saudi Arabia's Public Investment Fund has been hemorrhaging money as it struggles to ramp production of its Air sedan at its Arizona facility.
 Despite producing what many reviewers call one of the most technologically advanced EVs on the market, Lucid has failed to translate engineering excellence into financial sustainability.

 The workforce reduction comes as the broader EV industry faces a reckoning.
 The explosive growth projections that fueled massive valuations during the SPAC boom have given way to a more sobering reality.
-Consumer adoption isn't happening as quickly as anticipated, charging infrastructure remains incomplete, and legacy automakers like and are flooding the market with their own electric offerings.
+Consumer adoption isn't happening as quickly as anticipated, charging infrastructure remains incomplete, and legacy automakers like Ford and General Motors are flooding the market with their own electric offerings.